jcolemorrison/getting-into-consul/part-3-manual-steps.md

 3. Point Prometheus to the `<your_host>:8500/v1/agent/metrics?format=prometheus` endpoint.

 Note: not all things in `consul.hcl`, or consul config files in general, are hot reloadable via `consul reload`.
 In this case the `telemetry` block is not, so consul must be completely restarted via `systemctl`.

+Note: because we're not using Prometheus in the series at the moment, this block won't be added to the userdata script.